CLASS POLICIES

 PROFESSIONAL TRAINING

 From full time guided training to flexible independent residencies, we have options for aspiring professionals, working artists, and companies.
 Our ProTrack Program is a full-time, 3-year program designed to equip today’s professional artists with the tools they need to succeed in the business.
-The Residency Program is for the artist or artist-in-training with specific goals they want to achieve in a mid-term timeline.
+The Create Your Own Program is for the artist or artist-in-training with specific goals they want to achieve in a mid-term timeline.
 It is largely self-guided and includes hours of dedicated training space as well as check-ins.
-Our Company in Residence Program, made possible in part by a grant the National Endowment for the Arts, is by application and is designed for companies in creation looking to devise a show or polish an existing performance.

 PRIVATE LESSONS